scarrdwings/otwarchive_distributable/README.md

 Release Status
 ---------
 Development of the OTW-Archive software is an ongoing labor of love.
 You can see it in action on the [Archive of Our Own](https://archiveofourown.org/), aka AO3, a multifandom archive also run by the OTW.
+(Steff's ETA: It's been in beta for something like almost two decades, though, so it's the Wild West out here still.
+But we're getting there.)

 You can find more information about the [history and future of the AO3 project on the OTW website](https://www.transformativeworks.org/our-projects/archive-of-our-own/).

 If you wish to use this software, SquidgeWorld has generously provided [setup notes](https://squidgeworld.org/works/34491).
+(Steff's ETA: Walter is a saint.  melo is a prodigy.
+I bash shit until it works.)

 How to Contribute
 ----------